cocoltre/cocoltre.github.io/finalrecipe.md

 We also tried to use this trained model reproduce the comportment of a burst simulator, wanna test it?

 *Disclaimer.* This simulator is for educational / informational purposes only.
 Please do not use it to intentionally provoke or coordinate harassment, brigading, or cross-community conflicts on Reddit.
 To get accurate predictions, use a longer, content-rich post.
 The simulator works best with meaningful text similar to real Reddit discussions.
 Keep in mind that short or trivial inputs may lead to unreliable predictions.
+If an error persist, do not hesitate to contact us.

 <div class="reddit-hero">
   <div class="reddit-card finalrecipe-card">